Gaussian approximation for sums of region-stabilizing scores: Notation and main results

 where $M_{s,p} : \XX \to \R$, $s\geq1$, are measurable functions. \end{enumerate}

 If the score function is an indicator random variable, Condition (A2) is trivially satisfied with $M_{s,p}\equiv 1$ for any $p \in (0,1]$ and $s\geq1$.
-The next assumption is a generalization of the usual exponential stabilization condition from \cite{LSY19}. \begin{enumerate} \item[(A3)] \textit{Exponential stabilization:} There exist a measurable function $r_{s}: \XX \times \XX \to [0,\infty]$ such that
+For notational convenience, in the sequel we will write $M_s$ instead of $M_{s,p}$, and generally drop $p$ from all subscripts.